Analysis: Politics presses on amid election-season tragedy | WTOP

 It was mainly in Pennsylvania where the impact of the violence on the campaign was really noticeable.

-After Saturday’s shooting, there were a few moves to tamp down campaigning.
-Democrats Sen. Bob Casey and Gov. Tom Wolf and Wolf’s Republican opponent, Scott Wagner, all announced on Sunday that they were canceling campaign events.
+Pennsylvania Democrats Sen. Bob Casey and Gov. Tom Wolf, as well as Wolf’s Republican opponent, Scott Wagner, all announced on Sunday that they were canceling campaign events.
 Wolf also took campaign ads off the air.

 But across the country, millions of dollars in negative political advertisements still filled the airwaves, including some referencing billionaire George Soros, a liberal donor who received the first pipe bomb last week.